clearhaus/gateway-api-docs/source/index.html.md

 For subscriptions, the first in series transaction is a cardholder-initiated transaction (CIT) whereas all subsequent transactions are merchant-initiated.

-### Subsequent Credential on file
+### Subsequent credential on file

-First in series transactions can also be made using the `applepay` and `mobilepayonline` payment methods; however, subsequent merchant-initiated transactions must be made using the `card` payment method using the card details of the initial recurring authorization.
+First in series transactions can also be made using the `applepay` and `mobilepayonline` payment methods, however, subsequent merchant-initiated transactions must be made using the `card` payment method using the card details of the initial (first in series) authorization.

 Subsequent authorizations are made by using `credential_on_file[previous]=<ID>`, where `<ID>` is the `id` of the previous